-Now that you know some of the best ways to flip money, I want to cover a few tips and some red flags you should keep in mind when pursuing this money-making idea.
+Now that you know some of the best ways to flip money, I want to cover a few red flags you should keep in mind when pursuing this money-making idea.

 - Stick With What You Know: As mentioned, flipping money takes experience and knowing the asset class you’re dealing with!

 - Watch For “Too Good To Be True” Deals: The golden rule is that if something is too good to be true, it is, so watch for red flags!

 - Start Out Small: When you’re new to flipping money, you can start with small flips to gain experience and slowly increase how much capital you invest.